 Our on-line interpreter book discussions are a way for professional interpreters to discuss relevant texts with colleagues across the country (and abroad), moderated and overseen by RID Sponsor: Ginevra Deianni.
 Book clubs are 1 month long (4 weeks, specified), with a weekly guided reflection question to answer on-line.
 Book is not included.
 Copyright laws require participants to purchase their own book at any authorized bookseller of their choice (Amazon, B&N, etc), in their preferred format.
 Many books have an e-book option, and some are available for rental at your local library.
 There is no specific time to log on for this program - interpreters follow weekly deadlines for posting responses at their own pace to keep the group on track together, but flexibility & extensions are offered if needed.

 Participants write a weekly reflection about the book we read through guiding questions posted to our discussion board, and respond to each other to create meaningful dialogue on the topic.
-We use Google Groups for our on-line discussion (you do not need to use a Gmail address to access Google Groups - any email will work) CEUs are awarded at the end of each session upon successful completion.
+We use Google Groups for our on-line discussion.
+Having a gmail account provides the most seamless experience, but other emails are accepted on this platform.
+CEUs are awarded and posted to RID members transcript at the end of each session upon successful completion.
 All RID CEUs are overseen & administered by Ginevra Deianni, RID Sponsor.
 To register for an upcoming bookclub, see below:

 Book available at any on-line book sellers.

 Upon registration, an invitation to join the closed discussion group and RID paperwork for CEUs.
 Participants must purchase their own book (available at any book seller and/or local library of their choice).
 There is no specific time participants need to be on-line.
 Weekly reflections are posted at the pace of the reader.